onur-CK/pp1reviews/README.md

 ### Content

-The code to make the Sign-Up form was taken from the "https://www.youtube.com/@GreatStackDev".But I made too many changes to it.
+- The code to make the Sign-Up form was taken from the "https://www.youtube.com/@GreatStackDev".But I made too many changes to it.
+- Some parts of the "We Find The Best Products For Your Needs" and "Latest Reviews" contexts taken from [rtings](https://www.rtings.com/)

 ### Media